spanners/dissertation/dissertation/sections/pilot1.markdown

 ### Model Adjustment 2

-* Extend the IDE to allow for tracking the user mouse and keyboard movements in a 3-tuple: `(Time t, (Mouse.x, Mouse.y), Keypress k)`
+* Scrap the Thematic Analysis methodology entirely.
+Instead, extend the IDE to allow for tracking the user mouse and keyboard movements in a 3-tuple: `(Time t, (Mouse.x, Mouse.y), Keypress k)`

     * It doesn't have to be implemented this way.
 I could extend **Model Adjustment 1** to define blocks of code as tokens in themselves, and